BetonQuest/BetonQuest/docs/Tutorials/Basics/Conversations.md

     For this part of the tutorial you have to go through the [Setup Guide](../Getting-Started/Setting-up-a-local-test-server.md).
     After you finished setting up your local server, editor and installing the plugin you can start with this tutorial.

-##Step 1.
+##1.
 Creating the folder structure for the first quest

 Let's start with creating new folders for this tutorial.
 First create a `tutorialQuest` folder and inside this folder create another folder named `conversations` this is helpful to separate things.